syncfusion-content/angular-docs/angular/ReportViewer/Report-Service-For-DotNet-Core.md

 <tr>
 <td>
 OnReportLoaded</td><td>
-Triggers the report loaded method when the report and subreport begin loading.</td></tr>
+Triggers the report loaded method when loading the report and subreport.</td></tr>
 </table>

 ### ReportHelper